Beppu: Geography

+Around the city are mountains or highlands with elevations of several hundreds meters above sea level.
+Most of those mountains are Quaternary volcanoes.
+Particularly, locations such as Mount Tsurumi is relatively new, and fumarolic activities are observed.
+Besides Mount Tsurumi, Mount Yufu, Mount Ohira and others comprise a range of mountains.

-There are a large number of faults on the north and south of the alluvial fan, surrounding the urban area.
+There are a large number of seismic faults on the north and south of the alluvial fan, surrounding the urban area (giving rise to a large number of thermal vents).
 Given the short distance from the sea shore on the east coast to the west part of the city with altitude of several hundreds meters or higher, the city has many slopes mainly on the east-west direction.